What is a normal cardiac calcium score?

 A medical provider may recommend you undergo a calcium score test every few years if you are between ages 40 and 70 and have a high risk of developing heart disease due to factors such as diabetes, smoking or family history of heart disease.
 Cardiac calcium scoring may also be recommended for those who are younger than 40 if they’re at a particularly high risk of heart problems.

 A calcium score test is conducted in a hospital or an outpatient imaging center.
 It takes only a few minutes, and no special preparation is needed.
-It is not always covered by insurance; at Georgia Heart Institute, the out-of-pocket cost is typically $96.
+It is not always covered by insurance.
+At Georgia Heart Institute, the out-of-pocket cost is typically $96.

 What is the normal range for a coronary calcium score?

-The test results can be used alongside other heart tests to determine a person’s risk of having a heart attack.
+Calcium test results can be used alongside other heart tests to determine a person’s risk of having a heart attack.
 Your cardiologist may also use your coronary calcium score to determine whether you should begin taking a statin medication to manage your cholesterol.

-In some cases, your provider may recommend you undergo a more advanced type of heart test known as a HeartFlow or Cleerly analysis.
+If your score is concerning, your provider may recommend you undergo a more advanced type of heart test known as a HeartFlow or Cleerly analysis.
 These tests use images from a CT scan to create a 3D, color-coded model of a person’s coronary arteries, giving cardiologists an unparalleled view of blockages and how they are limiting blood flow.

 The results of this type of coronary analysis are then used to help your care team determine how best to treat blockages in the blood vessels of the heart.
 Depending on the extent of the blockages, treatment may include medications, angioplasty with or without stent placement, or a coronary artery bypass surgery.